 Overconsumption can also lead to an imbalance of the body’s pH levels, as well as liver and kidney toxicity.

 That’s why people with weakened immune systems should avoid kombucha altogether, or at the very least, speak with a medical professional about it.
+It is not recommended to consume kombucha during pregnancy.

 What Does Kombucha Taste Like?